Edouard-Legoupil/unhcrdatapackage/README.md

 ## Chart Library

-The package includes a series of vignettes that provides recipes to create re-usable charts in line with a [Divisible Content Strategy](https://www.columnfivemedia.com/divisible-content-strategy-gives-brand-less/).
+The package includes a series of functions that provides recipes to create re-usable charts in line with a [Divisible Content Strategy](https://www.columnfivemedia.com/divisible-content-strategy-gives-brand-less/).
 To explore how data can be displayed, you can browse the __Chart Library__ using this [link](articles/index.html) or the top menu links.

-For Designers, convenient versions of each plot in __svg__ format (usable with Illustrator/Inkscape or Indesign/Scribus) is also available directly [here](https://github.com/unhcr/unhcrdatapackage/tree/master/inst/svg).
+For Designers, convenient versions of each plot in __svg__ format (usable with Illustrator/Inkscape or Indesign/Scribus) can be generated directly  with

+`unhcrthemes::unhcr_save(plot, "plot.svg")`.

 You can also explore __Country Statistical Focus__, accessible [here](CountryFocus.html) that provides visualization by country in relation to 6 dimensions of displacement:  Categories, Origin, Demographics, Solutions, Processing and Source.

-You can also submit __request for new charts__ [here](https://github.com/unhcr/unhcrdatapackage/issues/new)
+You can also submit __request for new charts__ [here](https://github.com/Edouard-Legoupil/unhcrdatapackage/issues/new)

-__Contributions__, specifically creation of new vignettes for the chart library are welcome!
-Please [fork](https://github.com/unhcr/unhcrdatapackage) and submit pull request.
+__Contributions__, specifically creation of new functions for the chart library are welcome!
+Please [fork](https://github.com/Edouard-Legoupil/unhcrdatapackage), develop within the [fusen](https://thinkr-open.github.io/fusen/index.html) dev markdown here https://github.com/Edouard-Legoupil/unhcrdatapackage/blob/master/dev/flat_full.Rmd  and submit pull request.

 ## Data Content